yixuanzona/ComfyUI-ScenePromptViewer/README.md

 > Tip: `prompts` outputs all prompts joined by newline.
 To split them per image, pair with a string-split node from your installed packs.

-## Nodes

-- **Scene Prompt Viewer** — main node
-Scans a folder and shows a card per image.
-Outputs IMAGE batch, prompts, and filenames.
-Use `slot_count` to expose individual `image_N` / `prompt_N` sockets for per-image handling.

-- **Scene Output Saver** — output node, designed to pair with Scene Prompt Viewer Receives the IMAGE batch and filenames, builds a subfolder from your template, and saves each file using its original name.

-- **Scene Prompt Text** — helper node
-A multiline text input for feeding longer prompts into `prompt_in_N` overrides.

 ## Install